 The Polonia Brothers, whether together or Mark on his own, have been making films since the 1980s and the fifty plus films they have made have all been down the Z-budget end of the spectrum.
 Amityville Exorcism is no different to any of these.
 Its location is a regular suburban home – given the lack of production designer and even art director credit on the film, you can make a guess that Mark Polonia filmed in his own house or took his camera into the home of somebody he knew and filmed there.

 The action seems to consist of not much more than Marie DeLorenzo wandering around the nearby woods, encountering various people and then causing them to undergo a meltdown.
 We get a really crappy swarm of optically superimposed bees in a shed at one point.
-The last twenty minutes of the film consist of an exorcism where Polonia has borrowed everything from the playbook established by The Exorcist (1973) and has Marie DeLorenzo with cracked, pasty face bound to the bed and taunting in a deep voice as priest Jeff Kirkdendall and her father James Carolus chant the rituals of exorcism.
+In the last twenty minutes of the film, Polonia has borrowed everything from the playbook established by The Exorcist (1973) and has Marie DeLorenzo with cracked, pasty face bound to the bed and taunting in a deep voice as priest Jeff Kirkdendall and her father James Carolus chant the rituals of exorcism.

 The film suffers from bad acting, Jeff Kirkendall, a regular Polonia actor, is okay as the priest.
 On the other hand, Marie DeLorenzo becomes stilted once possessed.
-All her dialogue is crossly spat out and over-emphasised – surely the spoke equivalent of being written with each word capitalised.
+All her dialogue is crossly spat out and over-emphasised – surely the spoken equivalent of text that comes with each word capitalised.
 James Carolus as the father similarly overplays the drunk part and just seems a goofy over-eager guy trying to play a role not very well.